neovasudeva/neovasudeva.github.io/src/blogs/01_blog.md

 ## Inspiration and credits

 Massive credit to [Supercip971](https://github.com/Supercip971) on github.
-He (?) has a great [personal blog](https://supercip971.github.io/) as well as an article on how he did it.
+He (?) has a great [personal blog](https://supercip971.github.io/) as well as an [article](https://supercip971.github.io/01-how-I-created-this-blog.html) on how he did it.

 I used his method of converting markdown and config files to html.
-I also used the same styling he did (the css file I used is straight from him).
+I also used the same styling he did (the css file I used is just modified version of his).

 ## Markdown to html conversion

 I used pypandoc to convert markdown to html.
-This is used to convert blog articles written in markdown to html.
 It's what Supercip971 used and it's the only library I could find that satisfactorily converted markdown to html.

 There is another library called python-markdown, but it does not properly create html for codeblocks.